vl4ds/Documentation/sept-2015-faq.rst

 **What can developers do with the new Samsung SmartThings Hub and updated mobile apps?**

 Developers can use the new Contact Book feature to easily send notifications to a user’s selected contacts, without requesting the user to enter in a phone number for each SmartApp.
-You can learn more about it in the :ref:`smartapp-sending-notifications` documentation.
+You can learn more about it in the :ref:`smartapp_sending_notifications` documentation.

 The new iOS and Android mobile apps also make use of a new Device Tiles layout, that uses a 6 column grid.
 There is also a new tile available to use for devices - multi-attribute tiles allow a single tile to display information about more than one attribute of a device.
 You can learn more in the :ref:`device-tiles` documentation.